 The Episcopal Church is, and always has been, a minority church in Scotland.
 But in the the mid 1800s it was estimated that three quarters of the "landed proprietors of Scotland" were Episcopalians, a by-product of so many sons being educated at English public schools.
 One result was a significant number of often small and usually very attractive churches being built across Scotland.
 St Finan's was one of them.

 The site selected is on a shelf offering views over Loch Moidart.
 Having seen the church from the track below, you approach it from a junction to its east, beneath a superb avenue of majestic trees.
 The church was designed by the architect Alexander Ross and is Early English in style, albeit with distinctly Scottish crowstepped gables.
 It comprises a nave and a chancel, separated from one another by a pointed chancel arch.
 The interior of the steeply ridged roof is open and the overall effect is warm and welcoming.
-One slight oddity we've not seen explained is why the interior of the north wall of the nave has a natural stone finish, while the interior of the south wall has a white painted plaster finish.
+The interior of the north wall of the nave has a natural stone finish, while the interior of the south wall has a white painted plaster finish.
 We understand this was done as a pragmatic response to damp plasterwork on the inside of the north wall.